 Rationale: One of the primary aims of JMVR was to address many of the current problems with the publication process.
 One such issue is that of accessibility.
 This journal provides free publication for authors and full open access to increase opportunities for public consumption.
 We hope that authors will remember this, particularly in writing about complex methodological approaches, as we want the findings to have meaningful impacts on the dissemination of knowledge and clear implications for public policy and responses.
 Be sure that, at the very least, the discussion and conclusions provide simple, clear explanations.
 Additionally, whenever possible, avoid jargon and obfuscating, or overly academic, language.

 - Provide clear implications for future research and policy.

 Rationale: Since we believe that, above all, research should guide policy, this journal maintains a non-partisan approach and avoids political alignment.
 There are opportunities, however, to provide politicians, legislators, and policymakers with clear recommendations for evidence-based policies.
 This journal also hopes to provide opportunities and ideas for future research.
 As such, each article for submission should have a clearly delineated section with recommendations and implications for future research and policy as outlined by the research findings.

 - Supplement your article with a clear summary of their article for public sharing.

 Rationale: Again, in the spirit of public research and accessibility, once authors receive notice about acceptance, they are asked to produce a resource that is a clear, easy-to-understand summary of their study’s findings and policy implications.
-Authors will have the option to create an infographic or short video for distribution and promotion on the website and social media.
+Authors will have the option to create an infographic or short video or audio recording for distribution and promotion on the website and social media.
 We hope that this will allow for broader accessibility and increased interest in mass violence research, individual authors, and the journal.